 O'siyo, and Welcome to Warrior Nation!
 We are a Native American based site but very diversified in our groups, music and videos.
 All beliefs are welcome in our circle of friends.

 ~Respect all others~

-Congratulations Tria on being our featured member. many blessings peace love and happiness.
-Walk in beauty Tria.
+Congratulations Peter for being our newest featured member.
+Many blessings peace love and happiness.
+Walk in peace our brother.

 * 9/3: Day gender discrimination was outlawed world-wide (1981); day to mourn all manifestations of sexism. also prohibit discrimination on account of gender.